arunangshudutta/arunangshudutta/README.md

 - 🔭 I’m currently working on IRS/RIS aided wireless communication
-- 🌱 I’m currently learning wireless communications technology
+- 🌱 I’m currently learning wireless technology and signal processing
-- 👯 I’m looking to collaborate on wireless communications technology
+- 👯 I’m looking to collaborate on interesting ideas
 - 📫 How to reach me: https://www.linkedin.com/in/arunangshu-dutta